Last updated: 01.02.2019

 A good VPN should add privacy and security to both private and public networks.
 Back in the day, VPNs were mostly used by corporations for data protection, but today they have gained popularity and are used by almost everybody with an internet connection.

-Due to these reasons, VPN providers of PureVPN and VPN Unlimited have come up with great products, with of a host of features that keep their client’s data safe.
+Due to these reasons, VPN providers of PureVPN and VPN Unlimited have come up with decent products, with of a host of features that keep their client’s data safe.
 They increase privacy by hiding the client’s IP address and connecting through the VPN’s, and also by encrypting that data with strong protocols.

 Below is a detailed PureVPN vs VPN Unlimited comparison, in terms of connectivity, pricing, torrenting, ease of use and customer support, Netflix, speed and performance, and security and privacy — along with our suggestion as to which one you should be using.